"Gorbachev Factor"

 the soviets to serve as representative bodies for each territory.

-Deputies served on a part-time, voluntary basis and usually met two
+deputies served on a part-time, voluntary basis and usually met two

 to four times a year, for a day or two at a time, to hear reports

-and approve the proposed budget and plan.
-The large size of the
+and approve the proposed budget and plan. the large size of the

 soviets and their infrequent sessions pointed to the ceremonious